Joaquim Manuel de Macedo

-Joaquim Manuel de Macedo (June 24, 1820 – May 11, 1882) was a Brazilian novelist, doctor, teacher, poet, playwright and journalist, famous for the romance A Moreninha.
+Joaquim Manuel de Macedo (June 24, 1820 – April 11, 1882) was a Brazilian novelist, medical doctor, teacher, poet, playwright and journalist, famous for the romance A Moreninha.
+He is considered the first Brazilian novelist.

 He is the patron of the 20th chair of the Brazilian Academy of Letters.

 Life

 Joaquim Manuel de Macedo was born in the city of Itaboraí, in 1820, to Severino de Macedo Carvalho and Benigna Catarina da Conceição.
 He graduated in Medicine in 1844, and started to practice it in the inlands of Rio.
 In the same year, he published his romance A Moreninha.
 In 1849, he founded the magazine Guanabara, along with Manuel de Araújo Porto-Alegre and Gonçalves Dias.
 In this magazine, many parts of his lengthy poem A Nebulosa were published.

 Returning to Rio, he abandoned Medicine and became a teacher of History and Geography at the Colégio Pedro II.
 He was very linked to the Brazilian Imperial Family, even becoming a tutor for Princess Isabel's children.
 He was also a provincial deputy and a general deputy, and a member of the Brazilian Historic and Geographic Institute.

 During his last years of life, he suffered mental disturbances.
-These made his health worse and led to his death on May 11, 1882.
+These made his health worse and led to his death on April 11, 1882.

 He was married to Maria Catarina de Abreu Sodré, a cousin of poet Álvares de Azevedo.
 Some historians say that the titular character of his novel A Moreninha was based on her.